 OR, you can always make changes outside of Portal manually.

-Priority Observations
+Compliance Observations

 Include a rationale for the status change or resolution so you’re maintaining a clean audit trail of changes, and click ‘Submit.’
 If you’re resolving a risk, you can choose from one of the pre-populated explanations above.